paulhibbitts/docsify-template/README.md

 # Docsify Template

-> A simple Docsify template that requires no build steps.
+> A simple Docsify template that requires no build process.

 ## Setup